Cheney Clow: Murder trial and execution

-At the trial, the testimony from the Sheriff was that Moore was shot in the back, and not from Cheney's gun, but probably was shot from one of the Sheriff's own men who was firing toward Cheney from a position behind Moore.
+At the murder trial, the testimony from the Sheriff was that Moore was shot in the back, and not from Cheney's gun, but probably was shot from one of the Sheriff's own men who was firing toward Cheney from a position behind Moore.
 The evidence that Clow actually killed the man was weak.
 However, this did not sway the jury.
 In May 1783, a jury convicted him of murder and the judge sentenced him to death.
-He was sentenced to be hanged by the neck until dead.
+Clow was executed by hanging on September 15, 1783.